 Anyone who has personally experienced being charged with DUI or has a friend or family member who has faced such charges in California may have heard about a “wet reckless.”
-The advantages and disadvantages of a plea to a “wet” often misunderstood.
+The advantages and disadvantages of a plea to a “wet” are often misunderstood.

 The Reader’s Digest Version: A “wet reckless,” also known as a conviction for violating Vehicle Code § 23103 pursuant to Vehicle Code § 23103.5, is better than a conviction for DUI for two big reasons: a wet reckless conviction does not cause the DMV to demand installation of an ignition interlock device (IID) and defendant can correctly state that the case was resolved with all DUI charges dismissed.